Last Updated: September 24, 2020

-What to Wear in Wine Country: Summer
+What to Wear Wine Tasting: Summer/Spring

 When you’re wine tasting in 80-100 degree weather, you’ll want to be as cool as possible.
 Try something breezy like a sundress, cuffed shorts or linen pants and a dressy tank, and sandals.
 Wearing brighter colors will make your vineyard pictures pop.
 But remember the last thing you’ll want to be trudging through gravel and dirt in is heels, so if you want to go with a little height stick to a wedge heel.
 Strappy and gladiator-style sandals are always a sexier option.
 If you’re one of those people that needs accessories, now’s your chance to show off that massive bag you own.
 While you won’t want to lug it all over on a vineyard tour, it’s a great way to bring your picnic or snack foods along for eating outside at wineries that allow picnics.
 Otherwise, a clutch is a simple option to sling around your wrist.

-What to Wear in Wine Country: Fall/Winter
+What to Wear to a Winery: Fall/Winter

 When temperatures start dropping, it’s a great time to show off boots and skinny jeans.
 For fall wine tasting, think classic and understated like skinny jeans, and boots with a slouchy sweater or cardigan, or a simple shirt dress with leggings.
 A scarf is always a good addition.
 Fall is also a good time to let your accessories carry the color — think a bright bag or shoes.
 “Oh look, I’m so cute and going to wine country…”